plantgenomicslab/BCH709/_episodes/Genome_assembly_2.md

 1. Finish all the job.
+2. Please compare "bch709_assembly.fasta" and below fasta file by Mummer and draw the Dot plot.
-2. Please compare "canu.illumina.fasta" and below fasta file by Mummer and draw the Dot plot.
+3. Please compare "canu.illumina.fasta" and below fasta file by Mummer and draw the Dot plot.
 ```
 https://www.dropbox.com/s/xpnhj6j99dr1kum/Athaliana_subset_BCH709.fa
 ```
-3. Send me the capture of dotplot.
+4. Send me the capture of dotplots.

 ## BUSCO Error